Axl-91/raycaster/full-implementation/README.md

 constexpr int USABLE_SCREEN_HEIGHT = SCREEN_HEIGHT - HUD_HEIGHT;
 ```

-Wall rendering calculates positions within the reduced viewport, then the HUD is drawn on top.
+Walls & sprites rendering calculates positions within the reduced viewport, then the HUD is drawn on top.

-### Weapon Animation
+### Weapon

+#### Positioning

+Weapons will be rendered at the center of the X-axis and at the bottom of the Y-axis.

+#### Selection

+Each weapon (1-4) corresponds to a different sprite in the gun sprite sheet.
+Selecting a weapon:
+- Updates the gun sprite displayed at bottom-center
+- Updates the weapon icon in the HUD

+#### Animation

 When firing:
 1. `Space` key triggers `gun.handleShooting()`
 2. Gun sprite cycles through animation frames
 3. After animation completes, gun returns to idle state

-### Weapon Selection

-Each weapon (1-4) corresponds to a different sprite in the gun sprite sheet.
-Selecting a weapon:
-- Updates the gun sprite displayed at bottom-center
-- Updates the weapon icon in the HUD

 ## Extending This Implementation